faucetsdn/daq/docs/device_report.md

 ```
 --------------------
-security.passwords.http
+security.admin.password.http
 --------------------
-Verify all device manufacturer default passwords are changed for protocol: HTTP, and new passwords are set.
+Verify all device manufacturer default passwords are changed for protocol: http, and new passwords are set.
 --------------------

 Starting Nmap 7.60 ( https://nmap.org ) at XXX